trealla-prolog/trealla-OLDv1/README.md

 Run...

 	make clean && make debug
-	make valgrind
+	make test_valgrind

-to do the tests under valgrind memory checking.
+to do the tests under *valgrind* memory checking.

-A 'make debug' build compiles in 0.2s with TCC and 2s with CLANG and GCC.
+A 'make debug' build compiles in 0.2s with *tcc* and 2s with *clang* and *gcc*.
 Should build on any Unix-like system with a C99 compiler (could do C89 with a few cosmetic tweaks).
 Has been tested on Manjaro, Ubuntu, FreeBSD and Raspbian (both 32 & 64-bit) systems.